Notre Dame Fire May Cause Extensive Damage To Paris Landmark

 “So horrible to watch the massive fire at Notre Dame Cathedral in Paris.
 Perhaps flying water tankers could be used to put it out.
 Must act quickly!”

 This sparked a number of comments about the president’s concern for a Paris fire, but a reported lukewarm reaction to the fires which spread through California.
-Hill reporter Brian Kassenstein expressed exasperation that this is the news item which has captured Trump’s attention.
+Hill reporter Brian Krassenstein expressed exasperation that this is the news item which has captured Trump’s attention.

 “Trump is apparently an expert at fighting Cathedral fires overseas, but when it comes to natural fires in American forests, he wants nothing to do with them.”